-If you are poor or disabled, there are lots of good options for dealing with student loans.
+If you are poor or disabled, there are many programs that can assist with student loans.

 You do not have to be on disability.

 Here are some great stories from people who were able to create much better situations for themselves.

 “I contacted the student loan company and told them my story.
 They asked me to send proof of my diagnosis along with a form (filled out by my doctor) stating I could no longer work.
 It took about 3 months, but my loans were all excused.
 They will recheck financial status for the next three years.” – DV

 “I am not on disability, but I only work part time because of health issues.
 My government student loans were $300 per month.
 I signed up for income-based repayment and now they are $0 per month.
 The loans will be completely forgiven in seven years.
 I am planning ahead and spending some of my money now so I don’t run into any tax problems when that happens” – KF

 “I was amazed to find out I could get a disability discharge even though I was working and I was not on disability.
 The guidelines said I was eligible as long as I earned below poverty level in my state.
 My doctor filled out the form and all my loans were discharged.” – KO

 “I stopped paying my private student loans years ago.
 I was sick and had no income at that time.
 Now so many years have passed that the loans are expired.
 The zombie debt collectors still call me and even called my sister in another state, but we just hang up on them.
 I tell everyone: never talk to them or they will record you and use it to make your debt come back.” – NB

 “My federal student loans have been totally and permanently discharged, pending a three year probationary period.
 I immediately started looking into tax consequences and found that insolvency form.
 As IRS forms go, it doesn’t look all that bad.
 I’ve confirmed that I won’t need to complete that until three years are up because technically it’s still Pending.” – EK